spoddutur/syntaxnet/syntaxnet_setup_for_osx.md

 from syntaxnet import task_spec_pb2
 ```

+## Appendix - Hammering Syntaxnet to behave
 There were a bunch of errors I faced before I could reach this final point of successful installation with imports working in python shell.
-I've listed the issues that i faced `here` and how i went about fixing them here.
+I've listed the issues that i faced [here](https://github.com/spoddutur/syntaxnet/blob/master/hammering_syntaxnet_to_behave.md) and how i went about fixing them here.
 Hope that saves some time for you :)